 Some common eye infections that pregnant women may be at risk for include:

-Pink eye is an inflammation or infection of the conjunctiva, the clear membrane that covers the white part of the eye and the inner surface of the eyelids.
+Pink eye is an inflammation or infection of the membrane covering the white part of the eye and the inner surface of the eyelids.
 A variety of factors can contribute to its development, such as bacteria, viruses, or allergies.

 Keratitis is an infection of the cornea, the clear, dome-shaped surface that covers the front of the eye.
 Some of the possible causes include bacteria, viruses, fungi, or parasites.